Meetings – The Linchpin of Organizational Health

 Yes, meetings.

-Not the kind of meetings that non-healthy organizations have, the ones where every issue under the sun gets thrown onto an agenda, nothing seems to get decided, unimportant topics and PowerPoint presentations take up valuable time.
+Not the kind of meetings that non-healthy organizations have, where every issue under the sun gets thrown onto an agenda, nothing seems to get decided, and unimportant topics and PowerPoint presentations take up valuable time.
 Executives check their watches, waiting for the painful ritual to end.

-Most of our clients immediately understand the importance of the meetings model I propose to them, and they excitedly adopt it.
-Adoption is rarely the challenge, as my approach is simple and practical.
-The bigger obstacle they face – and this is a litmus test of sorts – is whether they will have the discipline and courage to stay with those meetings over the long haul and keep passionately focused on the most critical issues.
+Most of our clients immediately understand the importance of the model of the meeting I propose, and they excitedly adopt it.
+Adoption is rarely a challenge, as my approach is simple and practical.
+The more significant obstacle they face – and this is a litmus test – is whether they will have the discipline and courage to stay with those meetings over the long haul and keep passionately focused on the most critical issues.

 Solving a problem is one thing; continuing to exploit that solution after its novelty has worn off is another.
 Too many leaders struggle with discipline, getting bored with consistency and continuity and searching for something new and exciting.
 And many of them, even if they do stick to the structure of their meetings, lack courage when entering the danger around difficult topics, choosing a more harmonious path instead.